MillenniumForce/Hackathon-2arabs-and-Julian/README.md

 # Deloitte Hackathon: MedConnect
 Quick ReadMe:
 MEDCONNECT was created by Julian Garratt, Aimen Hamed, and Hossion Ali.
-To run the program use 'python3 server.py'.
+To run the main program use 'python3 server.py'.
 If 4 or 5 is used while the program is running you should be prompted with '[*] Waiting to connect to patient'.
 At this point run 'python3 client.py' on a seperate terminal.
 You should then recieve 'Got connection from ...'
 Any issues or bugs please contact Julian Garratt.